Guy-Shaw/wdiff-align/README.md

 The "after" line of one pair becomes the "before" line of the next pair.
 Each pair is fed to `wdiff-align`.

+### Options to `wdiff-align-series`

+--ltrim

+--rtrim

+--trim

+It is a common enough case that there is a long run of content that is equal at the beginning of each line (before the complications begin), at the end of each line, or both.
+The option, `--ltrim` causes a long prefix to be replaced by an elipis;
+`--rtrim` elides a long common suffix;
+`--trim` does both.

 ## Why

 The original motivation for creating `wdiff-align`